mountaincharlie/midi-dragon/README.md

 ### Unfixed Bugs
-* Should be: No known unfixed bugs (other than warnings/errors explained in code validation section)
+* No known unfixed bugs (other than warnings/errors explained in code validation section)

 ## Deployment [TO FINISH]